 The classic strategy for regulating tax evasion in this set-up has been to target the sub-contractors by approaching the cleaners.
 The cleaners are often exploited and are in vulnerable or weak positions.
 Their positions stand in contrast to that of the subcontractors, who often deliberately take advantage of the cleaners' weaker situations.
 The subcontractors have a lucrative niche, because they function as the middlemen between the cleaners, who are eager to work but are outside the formal labour market, and the cleaning companies and their consumers.
 The cleaning companies want the cleaning to be done as cheaply as possible to attract customers and, therefore, they hire sub-contractors who can provide cheap cleaners.
 To stop this continuous supply of cleaners from 'shady' subcontractors, the case workers from the Tax Administration will show up at the locations where the cleaning is being done and will try to find the responsible subcontractors.
-As a result, the case workers will find cleaners with inadequate or fake papers, identify the subcontractors who have hired them, and reconstruct the earnings of these subcontractors.
-Finally, the subcontractors are charged for tax evasion because they pay their cleaners 'cash in hand' and do not meet their taxation obligations.
+As a result, the case workers will find cleaners with inadequate or fake papers, identify the subcontractors are charged for tax evasion because they pay their cleaners 'cash in hand' and do not meet their taxation obligations.